Making Effective and Productive Use of Teams

 Video calls are a very different environment to face to face meetings.
 They can easily descend into a cacophony of disconnected voices all demanding attention if participants don’t realize how to leverage the shared space.

 Some simple rules help.
 First, have an agenda to follow and some stated goals for the meeting to achieve.
 Second, appoint a chairperson to lead the discussion and make sure that everyone gets a chance to contribute.
 It’s a good idea to log questions in the meeting chat both as a record of issues that arise and need to be discussed and as a reminder afterwards.
-Third, record meetings when possible and share the meetings afterwards in Stream to people who couldn’t attend.
-Pay attention to the automatic transcript and edit the inevitable errors.
-Use video when possible and make sure that you have a good headset.
+Third, record meetings when possible and make sure that people who couldn’t attend can access the recording files stored in OneDrive for Business afterwards.
+Use video when possible in meetings and make sure that you have a good headset.
 Use appropriate background effects that won’t distract or offend anyone.
 And above all, learn how to use the mute button.
 No one needs to hear background noises.

 Given the rate of updates to Teams functionality it’s likely that some of the tips mentioned here will change over time.
 Keep an eye out on developments and assess them to understand if they can make you more effective.
 Some will and some won’t.
 That’s just the way of the world.